Office hours: Monday-Friday 8:00 a.m.-5:00 p.m., CST.

 Covers tuition and fees for no more than 8 semesters at a public institution.
 Participants attending a private institution in Mississippi will receive an award amount equal to the award of a student attending the nearest comparable Mississippi public institution.
 More information about program eligibility here.
 Applicants must:

-Score a minimum of 20 on the National ACT
+Score a minimum of 20 on the ACT (can be a Superscore)

 Have a high school cumulative grade point average (GPA) of 2.50 on a 4.0 scale